shachaf/mustardwatch/README.md

 Options:
-  -c, --clear        clear screen before running program -d, --directories  watch directories as well as regular files -o, --out=FILE     rather than respawning the process when files change, write
+  -c, --clear        clear screen before running program -d, --directories  watch directories as well as regular files -g, --global       do not skip files in common global directories -o, --out=FILE     rather than respawning the process when files change,
-                       out a list of watched files to a file, then exit -v, --verbose      show verbose output (watched files and events) (use multiple times for more verbose output) --help         print this message
+                       write out a list of watched files to FILE, then exit -v, --verbose      show verbose output (watched files and events) (use multiple times for more verbose output) --help         print this message